lestor/kohana/modules/database/guide/database/config.md

         ),
     );

 [!!]
-Note that the 'type' parameter is case sensitive (eg 'MySQL', 'PDO').
+Note that the 'type' parameter is case sensitive (eg 'MySQLi', 'PDO').

 ## Connections and Instances